Depression in Children and Teens - Medications

 Everyday events and our reactions to them sometimes interfere with our sense of well - being and peace of mind.
 It is common to get the blues or become sad when disappointed.

 Postpartum Depression - Prevention

 Although you can't prevent the postpartum hormone changes that cause postpartum blues, you can take steps to prevent ongoing postpartum depression.

 Depression in Children and Teens - Other Treatment

 Learn about professional counseling for childhood and adolescent depression.

 Depression in Children and Teens - What Increases Your Risk

 Several factors increase a young person's chance of developing depression, including having a parent or immediate family member who is depressed.
 This is the most important risk factor for depression in children.

-Depression - When to Call a Doctor
+Depression in Children and Teens - When To Call a Doctor